GET INTO MEDICINE Summer School

 Students spend an entire day learning about current affairs, the principles of biomedical ethics, landmark discoveries and figures in the history of medicine and surgery, research principles, NHS structure and important medical organisations such as the GMC, NICE DoH etc. This is covered through didactic teaching and small group interactive scenarios on the Monday of Summer School.

-We can however, provide support with personal statements using a proper tutoring process, where students write their own personal statements, which keeps your personal statment individual and personal to you.
+We provide support with personal statements using a personalised tutoring process, where students write their own personal statements with the assistance of Mentors.
+This keeps your personal statment individual and personal to you, whilst making it one less thing to worry about.
 Mentors can advise on what to include by selecting the most medically relevant experiences to include and they can provide feedback on several drafts until your statement is completed to a very high standard.
 They will not write the personal statement for you, but they will save you a considerable amount of time.
 It usually takes about 4 weeks for a student to write the personal statement independently, whereas at the summer school you will be able to complete this in 2 days.
-This approach is in keeping with the Medical Schools’ Council guidance on personal statements (watch their video) and is included on Tuesday and Wednesday of the Summer School teaching programme.
+This approach is in keeping with the Medical Schools’ Council guidance on personal statements (watch their video) and is included on Thursday and Friday of the Summer School teaching programme.
 If you need to make tweaks following the summer school, your mentor will be happy to work through an unlimited number of revisions until it is a personal statement that is unique to you and also meets the requirements of all of the medical schools that you are applying to.
 It’s just one less thing to worry about!

 Koby and Laura attended the summer school in 2019 and have each obtained 4 medical school offers.
-Koby will be attending Cambridge and Laura is going to Oxford this September.
-They talk to Dr Siva about personal statements and the impact that summer school has had on the success of their applications.
+Koby is a 1st year at Cambridge and Laura is a 1st year at Oxford.
+They discuss the importance of personal statements and the impact that summer school has had on the success of their applications.